jeevi-arun/Greenden/README.md

 🚀 Features
 🧭 Navbar
-Responsive navigation bar.
+▪️ Responsive navigation bar.

-Shows a menu icon on mobile and tablet views.
+▪️ Shows a menu icon on mobile and tablet views.

-Displays all menu options directly on desktop.
+▪️ Displays all menu options directly on desktop.

-Includes navigation between Home and Products pages.
+▪️ Includes navigation between Home and Products pages.

 🏡 Header Section
-Contains headline text and a CTA button.
+▪️ Contains headline text and a CTA button.

-On mobile and tablet, only content and button are shown.
+▪️ On mobile and tablet, only content and button are shown.

-On desktop, a plant image is displayed beside the text.
+▪️ On desktop, a plant image is displayed beside the text.

-Text size increases for better readability on larger screens.
+▪️ Text size increases for better readability on larger screens.

 🪴 About Us Section
-Arranged in a row layout on mobile and tablet.
+▪️ Arranged in a row layout on mobile and tablet.

-Automatically switches to a column layout on desktop.
+▪️ Automatically switches to a column layout on desktop.

 🏆 Bestseller Section
-Uses CSS Grid for layout.
+▪️ Uses CSS Grid for layout.

-Shows 2 products per row on mobile and tablet.
+▪️ Shows 2 products per row on mobile and tablet.

-Displays 4 products per row on desktop.
+▪️ Displays 4 products per row on desktop.

-Includes subtle hover animation effects on product images.
+▪️ Includes subtle hover animation effects on product images.

 🔁 Page Navigation
-Clicking on Products in the navbar takes the user to the Products Page.
+▪️ Clicking on Products in the navbar takes the user to the Products Page.

-Home link in the navbar returns to the main landing page.
+▪️ Home link in the navbar returns to the main landing page.

+▪️ Clicking on Contact in the navbar navigates to Contact form

 💻 Technologies Used
-HTML5
+🔹 HTML5

-Tailwind CSS
+🔹 Tailwind CSS

 📱 Responsive Design
 The layout adapts seamlessly across screen sizes:

-Mobile
+▪️ Mobile

-Tablet
+▪️ Tablet

-Desktop
+▪️ Desktop